Rubber to metal bonding for small to medium volumes for a wide range of industries

 Although most metals can be used for rubber to metal bonding, it is important to take the chemical composition of each metal into consideration and how each metal could possibly react to the type of rubber to be used in the rubber to metal bonded part.
 It is essential to determine the best metal type and grade for the project application, as well as the most appropriate type of rubber to use for the application.

 At Martin’s Rubber, we are also able to assist you with bonding to unusual materials, such as PTFE and carbon fibre.
-If this is something that is of interest to you, please feel free to get in touch with one of our technical experts by calling us on 023 8022 6330, or simply send an email to email@example.com.
+If this is something that is of interest to you, please feel free to get in touch with one of our technical experts by calling us on 023 8022 6330, or simply email us.

 More information about rubber to PTFE bonding can be found here – simply follow the link.

 At Martin’s Rubber, we specialise in custom solutions for rubber to metal bonding applications, in addition to numerous rubber over-moulding applications.
 When bonding rubber to metal, rubber materials are vulcanised, meaning that they are chemically attached to themetallic insert, which may be made of metals such as stainless steel or aluminium.

 The process of creating rubber to metal bonded parts involves mechanically bonding rubber to the metal insert of your choice during the moulding process.
 At the start of the rubber to metal bonding process, the inserts are initially degreased, removing any potential contaminants prior to applying the adhesive to the parts.
 Thereafter, a heat activated adhesive is sprayed onto the metallic insert(s).
 Once the metals have been prepared, these inserts are then placed into each cavity of the rubber mould.